simonpf/speed/doc/intro.md

 #### Validation

-The aim of retrieval validation is to quantify the retrieval uncertainty in precipitation estimates of a retrieval system in its entirety.
-For validation, the retrieval system ise evaluated in an end-to-end manner and the resulting uncertainties thus include the effects of all components of the retrieval system including the retrieval algorithm, implicit or explicit a priori assumptions, and the processing system.
+The aim of retrieval validation is to quantify the absolute retrieval uncertainty in precipitation estimates of a retrieval system in its entirety.
+For validation, the retrieval system is evaluated in an end-to-end manner and the resulting uncertainties thus include the effects of all components of the retrieval system including the retrieval algorithm, implicit or explicit a priori assumptions, and the processing system.

 Although validation generally aims to quantify uncertainties in absolute terms, in practice, this is typically not possible due to uncertainties in the reference.
-However, in particular for data-driven retrievals it is important to evaluate the estimates using independent observations and reference data to ensure the resulting validation result includes the generalization error.
+However, in particular for data-driven retrievals, it is important to evaluate the estimates using independent observations and reference data to ensure the resulting validation result includes the generalization error.

 #### Benchmarking

 The aim of benchmarking is the comparison of retrieval algorithms.
-Since the retrieval algorithm constitutes a principal component of retrieval systems, retrieval development typically devotes a significant effort to optimizing this component.
+Since the retrieval algorithm constitutes a principal component of a retrieval system, retrieval development typically devotes a significant effort to optimizing this component.
 In particular with respect to the recent consolidation of deep-learning-based precipitation retrievals and the diversity of available